Juligi/Election_Analysis/README.md

 ## Candidate & Associated Vote Breakdown

 Diana Degette won the congressional race by landslide.
 Ms. Degette received 73.8% of the vote for a total of 272,892 the winning vote count.
-Below is full breakdown of the 2nd and 3rd place candidates, depicting a full breakdown of the number of votes and the percentage of the total votes each candidate received.
+Below is a full breakdown of the 2nd and 3rd place candidates, depicting a full breakdown of the number of votes and the percentage of the total votes each candidate received.

 |Candidate Name           | Votes Casted  | % of Total Votes |
 | -------------           | ------------- | -----------------|